top of page

 A photo of Lake Havasu with the Sierra Nevadas on the background.
 There is a hot air ballon with yellow, purple, blue and orange on the ballon.
 It is about to land near Lake Havasu.

-When you are taking a vacation in Mesa, Arizona, you must take a little time to check out Lake Havasu City.
-This city is another autism certified center, and it is full of autism-friendly things to do.
+When you are on vacation in Mesa, Arizona, you must take a little time to check out Lake Havasu City.
+This city is another autism-certified center, and it is full of autism-friendly things to do.
 Swimming is the number one activity at Rotary Community Park, but don’t rule out all the other fun activities you will discover during your visit.

 8. The Berkshires, Massachusetts